kodjoballo/Advanced_Python_Scripting/aps_readme.md

 Since this project compiles `.go` files, you must install **Go**:
 👉 [Download Go](https://go.dev/)

+Project Steps / Requirements

+- Find all game directories from /data
+- Create a new game /games directory
+- Copy and remove the "game" suffix of all games into the /game directory
+- Create a .json file with the information about the games
+- Compile all of the game code
+- Run all of the game code

 ### 3. Run the Script
 Navigate to the project folder and run: